 If you are fortunate to be here during the high water periods, you can have great success throwing streamers in the park.
-We have had plenty of water all through 2020 and that trend continues.
-Usually though, the reality of living here for 34 years people tend to fish when the weather is perfect outside.
+We have had plenty of water all season and that trend continues.
+Usually though, the reality of living here for 37 years people tend to fish when the weather is perfect outside.
 I rarely ever see folks on the park waters when fishing for large browns is at its best!
 Catch the water increases flow with slight color for best results on the streamer bite. fly fishing report

 Great Smoky Mountain National Park Streams (Deep Creek)